hypersonic-laboratories/helix-documentation/docs/getting_started/install.md

 ## Make a HELIX Account

 /// warning | Closed Beta
-We are currently in closed beta, meaning unless you have a login, you won't be able to make an account.
-We're scaling up to reach everyone as quick as we can, so hold tight if you don't have access yet!
+We are currently in closed beta, meaning account sign ups are restricted.
+Sign up for the waitlist [on our website](TODO_waitlist_link), and learn more about getting quicker access [here](TODO_waitlistDetails_link).
 ///

 To get started, you will need an account.